andy008/spelling-bee/README.md

 - Three JS
 - Ionic 5.x

+Enter a spelling list (currently stored in browser local storage only).
+Do a spelling drill - words are spoken, with coaching prompts, option to repeat and drill completion.

+# To Do
+- Adding scoring
+- Keep lists in dB
+- Proper user profile switching (currently only mock)
+- Dynamically create supplmentary drills to work on problem words

 # Working Demo (desktop only, as mobile voice synth is not yet supported)
 Hosted on Google Firebaseapp